antatranta/HTBX/README.md

-# group-project-3a1w
+# HTBX by 3A1W
-group-project-3a1w created by GitHub Classroom
+A bullet hell game created in Java with Eclipse IDE.